Myrina silenus

 Myrina silenus, the common fig-tree blue, is a butterfly of the family Lycaenidae.
 It is found in Sub-Saharan Africa, southern Arabia and northern Oman.

+Description

 The wingspan is 26.5–34 mm for males and 33–41 mm for females.
 Adults are on wing year-round with peaks from September to October and from April to June in the eastern part of the range.

+Habitat and behavior

 The larvae feed on Ficus species, including F. capensis, F. cordata, F. sur, F. pumila and F. ingens.